twangboy/salt-vmtools/README.md

         - 104 - Removing
         - 105 - Removal failed
         - 106 - External installation detected
-        - 107 - Installed but stopped
+        - 107 - Installed but stopped (future support, returns 100 for now)

         NOTE: This script must be executed with Administrator privileges.